Skip to main content

 touch ${HOME}/sandbox/my_file

-Now, you can build and run the plugin:
+Now, you can build and run the your solace-agent-mesh project:

 sam run -b